Alpine-DAV/ascent/src/docs/sphinx/developer_docs/Flow_Filter.rst

     }

 The Ascent runtime looks for the ``params`` node and passes it to the filter upon creation.
-Parameter are verified at the time of the filter execution.
+Parameters are verified when the filter is created during execution.

 Filter Parameter Verification
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The ``verify_params`` method allow the filter creator to verify the expected parameters and parameter types before the filter is executed.
-If the verification fails, error messages are shown to the users.
-The method has two parameters: the parameters of the filter and a conduit node that is populated with error information that flow will show if the result of the verification is false (error state).
+If the verification fails, error messages are shown to the user.
+The method has two parameters: a Conduit node holding the parameters of the filter and a Conduit node that is populated with error information that flow will show if the result of the verification is false (error state).

 .. code-block:: c++
     :caption: Example parameter verification